DaiDiT/DaiDit/README.md

 ### Hi there 👋
 ### My name is **Darryl Naufal Ardiaz**.
-I'm a undergraduate student of Informatics Engineering at State Islamic of Sunan Gunung Djati Bandung.
+I'm an undergraduate student of Informatics Engineering at State Islamic of Sunan Gunung Djati Bandung.

 ### Github Statistic
 <p align="left">